RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Editor/RSDK_DRAWING_OVERLAY/README.md

 # RSDK_DRAWING_OVERLAY

 ## Description
-enables/disables "overlay" mode when drawing.
+Enables/disables "overlay" mode when drawing.

 ## Parameters

 - `isDrawingOverlay`
-Determines if the following code should be considered an "overlay", used for gizmos and stuff that shouldn't effect the selection area
+Determines if the following code should be considered an "overlay", used for gizmos and stuff that shouldn't effect the selection area.

 ## Return Value
-None
+None.

 ## Syntax
 === "C"